In this tutorial, we will show you how to configure and remotely control PhantomX Pincher Robot connected to the Rover.

 The arm has been redesigned to fit Leo Rover mounting plate.
 As the arm baseplate has became thinner, its range allows to grab objects from the ground as well as reach the rear and sides of Leo Rover.

 You'll follow the official instructions from Trossen Robotics' website to assemble the arm with only few exceptions that are specific to Leo Rover mounting interface.

-instead of using 100mm cable as shown in the photo, use 150mm cable that is included in Leo Rover to PhantomX adapter kit.
+instead of using a 100 mm cable as shown in the photo, use the 150 mm cable that is included in Leo Rover to PhantomX adapter kit.

-use the lower deck provided in Leo Rover to PhantomX adapter kit insted of the default one
+use the lower deck provided with the Leo Rover to PhantomX adapter kit instead of the default one,

-first assemble the lower deck (adapter) to Leo Rover mounting plate using 2x M5 screws and nuts provided
+assemble the lower deck (adapter) to Leo Rover mounting plate using 2x M5 screws and the provided nuts,

-attach ArbotiX-M controller to the lower deck using 4x m3 screws included, the board power socket needs to face the rear of the Rover
+attach the ArbotiX-M controller to the lower deck using 4x M3 screws included, the board power socket needs to face the rear of the Rover.

 To properly communicate with the Dynamixel servos, you will need to set the servo IDs like in the picture below: